 All of this is moot for people in the US, where Huawei phones are rapidly disappearing as a result of losing key vendor deals and potentially being shut out of government contracts.

-It is, however, available in the UK and Australia and after launching at £599, AU$999 SIM-free, the Huawei P20 price has dropped to around £499, AU$899 making it more attractive.
+It is, however, available in the UK and Australia and after launching at £599, AU$999 SIM-free, the Huawei P20 price has dropped to around £400 in the UK, making it more attractive.
 We've seen it for less than AU$700 in Australia too, though it's getting less easy to find.

-It means it's on par with the LG V30, and makes it cheaper than the Sony Xperia XZ2, Samsung Galaxy S9 and Google Pixel 2 XL.
+In terms of budget that means it's rubbing shoulders with the likes of the LG V30 and is way cheaper than the likes of the Samsung Galaxy S9 and Google Pixel 2 XL.
 However, the slightly larger, more powerful Mate 10 Pro is around the same price, which means you've still got some thinking to do.

 Looks Leica Huawei